bxdoan/bxdoan/README.md

 <div align="center">

-> Protecting someone means giving them a place to belong.
-Giving them a place where they can be happy.
+> Today might be the chance to grasp the chance to let your talent bloom

-> — Princess Lenessia —
+> — Tooru Oikawa —

 </div>